 This card specifies the relevant kinetic coefficient for silica kinetics.
 [DSIR] is the sediment release rate of dissolved silica from the zero-order sediment compartment.
 [PSIS] is the particulate biogenic settling rate and [PSIDK] is the particulate biogenic decay rate.
 Particulate biogenic silica represents the skeletal remains of diatoms.
-Dissolved silica is allowed to partition onto suspended solids and [PARTSI] is the value of the partitioning coefficient.
+Dissolved silica is allowed to partition onto suspended solids, and [PARTSI] is the value of the partitioning coefficient.